 Our objective here is to ensure that robust procedures are in place to ensure that all income due to the Council is identified and invoiced (where applicable) with recovery effected within a reasonable time span.
 In addition to the precept the Council receives various grants and income from lettings and service provision.
-At this review we have considered the latest budget reports and tested as follows, specifically we:
+At this review we have considered the latest budget report and tested as follows, specifically we:

-- Agreed the 2021/22 precept as recorded in the minutes to the amounts receipted into the Cash Book; - > Tested the receipt of CIL grant to a remittance advice from Wiltshire Council; - > Reviewed the grant from Dewey House Trust for the splash pad, confirming the amount with officers; - ➤ Obtained the October cash sheets for the income arising on the Pavilion café, confirming they were signed.
-We then traced one week's cash sheets through to the Rialtas cash book; - ➤ Reviewed the Civic Centre hirings in August 2021 and tested five lettings from the letting diary to the invoice, confirming the income was entered on to Rialtas and the amount charged agreed to the schedule of rates; - Reviewed the unpaid invoices report on Rialtas noting there were no material aged debts; and

-As noted earlier in this report, we have tested one sample month's receipt transactions from the cashbook to the bank statements with no issues arising.
+- Agreed the 2022/23 precept as recorded in the minutes to the amounts receipted into the Cash Book; - ➤ Tested the receipt of CIL grant totalling £77,922 to remittance advices from Wiltshire Council; - Tested the receipt of income arising from CCTV charges to invoices; - Reviewed the Civic Centre hirings in September 2022 and tested two lettings from the letting diary to the invoice, confirming the income was entered on to Rialtas and that a signed booking form was held on file; - Reviewed the unpaid invoices report on Rialtas noting there were no material aged debts; and - As noted earlier in this report, we have tested one sample month's receipt transactions from the cashbook to the bank statements with no issues arising.